pfirsich/Frontdown/README.md

 ## Contributing / Contact
 If you have any questions, feedback, feature requests, fixes or contributions of any kind, feel free to write me a mail (apart from using the issue tracker or sending a pull request of course): <joelschum@gmail.com>.
-Any contributions are much a appreciated!
+Any contributions are much appreciated!